idelrich/MeteorSwift/README.md

 MeteorSwift is a swift (and swifty) re-implementaion of [Objective-DDP](https://github.com/boundsj/ObjectiveDDP), that also takes advantage of Swift closures, codable types and some other Swift magic.

-This document current to version tag 0.0.9
+This document current to version tag 1.0.0

 ## Installation
-Install via CocoaPods: (not yet supported)
+Install via CocoaPods

 ```ruby
 pod 'MeteorSwift'